State Central Registry (SCR)

 When people talk about calling “the hotline” or “calling in a case,” they mean calling the State Central Registry (SCR), which is run by the NY State Office of Family and Children’s Services (OCFS).
 The SCR answers calls reporting neglect or abuse, and if a caller can provide basic information about the family and describe a concern that meets the state definition of neglect (see below) or abuse, the SCR report will be “referred” to the local child welfare agency for investigation.
 In NYC, that’s ACS (the Administration for Children’s Services).

-Indicated Case / Investigation
+Investigation / Indicated Case

 In an investigation, there is a “finding” at the end — a determination by the investigator — that a parent did or didn’t neglect or abuse their child.
 A case is “indicated” or “not indicated.”
 Another way of saying this is that abuse or neglect is “substantiated” or “not substantiated.”
 All of these terms mean that a ACS investigator believed there was a “preponderance of evidence” that a parent neglected or abused their child — or that there wasn’t.
 If an investigation is indicated, that doesn’t mean a parent will lose their child or even have to do services.
 It does mean that a parent will be registered with the state as having an indicated neglect or abuse case, which can affect employment, such as working with children or elderly people, or working in schools or daycares.

-CARES
+CARES Case

 “Preponderance of Evidence”